Covantec/quaive.manual/workspaces/workspace_content/index.rst

 How to create a document
 ++++++++++++++++++++++++

-To create a document a workspace, click the dots icon in the sidebar to open the more menue.
+To create a document a workspace, click the dots icon in the sidebar to open the more menu.

 .. image::  ../images/create-folder-1.png